Alternative Versioning

 As the project matures, BRAND probably reach the end and won’t be updated again, NEW become more and more rare while CARE is the most common.

-If you’re too afraid of breaking changes in NEW version and don’t have a good test coverage yet, you should at least update to latest CARE version automatically.
+If don’t have a enough test coverage yet, you should at least update to latest CARE version automatically.

 {